mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

     galactic rotation.

-Note: Some Imperial citizens also use the term Coreward to mean towards the Imperial heartworlds, the ‘Imperial Core’.
+Note: Some Imperial citizens also use the term Coreward to mean towards the Imperial heartworlds, the 'Imperial Core'.
 This usage is generally obvious from context.
 For example, it should be fairly obvious that a magazine called Coreward Gazette deals with matters in the Imperial central region and not the center of the galaxy several